MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-adjust-item-costs.md

 ---
 title: Manually Adjust the Costs of Items
-description: You can manually adjust the stock valuation of an item using the FIFO or Average costing methods when the costs of products change.
+description: You can manually adjust the inventory valuation of an item using the FIFO or Average costing methods when the costs of products change.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP